Ms.Treadwell is a licensed attorney and the author of "How Do Hurricane Katrina's Winds Blow: Racism in 21st-Century New Orleans."

 “Affirmative action is just one part of a larger claim to substantive equality” (Lawrence 276).
 Every level of socialization is important to the development of good citizenship and economic success.
 Parents need to build their child’s confidence level and self-esteem and provide for their needs.
 Public and private schools need to be committed to providing a quality education that prepares their students for the “real world”; they need to receive the financial resources required to achieve that for all students who depend on them and for all those with the dream to attend in the future.
 Employers need to use various recruitment methods in order to receive the best qualified candidates and develop a diverse workplace.

-It is unfortunate that policies as important as those, which try to solve inequality, risk being completely shoved aside due to lack of understanding; and the rhetoric from both sides further weakens its importance.
-We will never eliminate discrimination and racism through public policy, because, quite simply, it is impossible to legislate the mind.
-But perhaps one day, after seeing all different colors of people at a desk next to us in a classroom, in an office, in the corporate boardrooms, and as our representatives in government we will realize that they have earned the right to their positions through acceptance, encouragement, and good, old-fashioned hard work.
+It is unfortunate that policies as important as those that try to solve inequality risk being completely shoved aside due to lack of understanding, and the rhetoric from both sides further weakens its importance.
+We will never eliminate discrimination and racism through public policy because, quite simply, it is impossible to legislate the mind.
+But perhaps one day, after seeing all different colors of people at a desk next to us in a classroom, in an office, in the corporate boardrooms, and as our representatives in government, we will realize that they have earned the right to their positions through acceptance, encouragement, and good, old-fashioned hard work.

 ACLU.
 “Affirmative Action.”
 ACLU Massachusetts Affirmative Action.
 21 April 2003.